Skip to main content

 Often shrimp-tolerant (heuristic, conservative)

-80 species pass a conservative screen: peaceful, no predatory flag, no fin-nipper flag.
+58 species pass a conservative screen: peaceful, adult ≤8cm, no predatory / may-eat-small / fin-nipper flags.
 Shrimp still need cover and a mature system.

-Order of stocking decides more than species selection on a shrimp tank.
-Mature the system for four to six weeks.
-Plant it heavily, especially with moss and floaters.
-Add the shrimp colony first and give them two months to establish before adding any fish from this list, and then add fish in smaller numbers than you would in a fish-first tank.
-Even tolerant species will pick off shrimplets in a tank where the shrimp have no head start.
+Stocking order decides more than the species list.
+Mature four to six weeks, plant heavily (moss and floaters), add shrimp first, and give them weeks before any fish — then add fish in smaller numbers than a fish-first tank.
+Even "tolerant" species pick off shrimplets with no head start.

 Fish on this list